 From 1920 to the mid-1940s, Florida's government took steps to represent its citizens more fairly.
 Women gained the right to vote.
 A tax that had prevented poor people from voting was repealed.
 Changes in other election rules gave African Americans a greater opportunity to vote.

 Which Florida industries are represented in this painting?
-Go to www.christopherstill.com/mural_to have_and_have_not.htm to learn about Florida's growth.
+Go to christopherstill.com/fl-house-of-reps and click on this mural to be directed to a link with information about Florida's growth.

 Crossword Puzzle

 Across